 by Martin Firestein, College Archivist

-To view items and images from the life of Dr. Harper, please visit this online exhibit.
+To view items and images from the life of Dr. Harper, please click here.

 To see an annotated bibliography of materials related to Dr. Harper, please click here.